chanchal-karande05/powerbi-loan-default-analysis/Dataset/README.md

 ## Dataset Information

-This folder contains the raw dataset used for the Power BI Loan Default Risk Analysis project.

-### Dataset Name
-Loan_default.csv

-### Description
-The dataset includes customer demographic, financial, and loan-related attributes used to analyze default risk patterns and borrower behavior.
+This project uses data ingested through **Power BI Dataflow**.

+Due to GitHub file size limitations, the raw dataset file is not uploaded to this repository.

-### Usage
+### Data Source
-- The dataset is ingested into Power BI using **Power BI Dataflow**
+- Power BI Dataflow
-- Data cleaning, transformation, and modeling are performed within the Dataflow
+- Centralized and reusable data transformation layer
-- The cleaned data is then used to build the Power BI dashboard
+- Used as the primary data source for the Power BI report

 ### Note
-This dataset is provided for learning, analysis, and portfolio demonstration purposes only.
+The published Power BI Service dashboard contains the complete data model and can be accessed using the live report link provided in the main README.